MicrosoftDocs/customer-insights/ci-docs/export-microsoft-advertising.md

 ## Prerequisites

 - A [Microsoft Advertising account](https://ads.microsoft.com/) and corresponding administrator credentials.
+- Microsoft Advertising Customer ID and Account ID.
+Find the Customer ID (`cid`) and Account ID (`aid`) in the parameters of the URL when you're signed in to Microsoft Advertising.
 - The Customer Match terms of use are accepted.
 - [Configured segments](segments.md) in Customer Insights.
 - Unified customer profiles in the exported segments contain a field representing an email address.